 ![]() |

 The challenges listed above, and several others, affect data analysis (for a primer on data analysis, see https://heasarc.gsfc.nasa.gov/docs/xrism/analysis/abc_guide/xrism_abc.pdf).
-It is beyond the scope of this document to provide analysis recipes for bright sources, but here we list effects to watch out for and briefly describe mitigation, if any.
+It is beyond the scope of this document to provide analysis recipes for bright sources, but here we list effects to watch out for and briefly describe mitigation.

 Secondly, when creating a response for Hp+Mp events the effective area is scaled by the fraction of such events (see Section 5.3.3).
 On-orbit calibration has found that, for most sources, low-resolution secondary events are not astronomical X-rays but instead background or additional signal produced by an already-detected X-ray.
 These events are thus ignored in calculating the effective area.
-However, this is not true for bright sources, where true X-ray events can dominate the other types.
-There is no definitive prescription to arrive at the correct effective area, but observers can bracket the flux by creating a response assuming all low-resolution secondary events are from the source and another assuming none of them are.
+However, this is not true for bright sources.
+There is no definitive prescription to arrive at the correct effective area, but observers can bracket the flux by creating one response assuming all low-resolution secondary events are from the source and another assuming none of them are.

-Thirdly, the electron-loss continuum can matter for bright sources.
-The response files encode the likelihood that an incident X-ray of a given energy is detected at that energy or any lower energy.
+Thirdly, the electron-loss continuum can matter.
+Response files encode the likelihood that an incident X-ray of a given energy is detected at that energy or any lower energy.
 If an X-ray is absorbed in the detector pixel but some of its energy is transferred to electrons that scatter out of the pixel, the measured energy will be lower.
 Since the scattering can remove anywhere from 0% to almost 100% of the X-ray energy, there is a low-level continuum.
-This continuum exists for all sources, but is most noticeable in bright sources: when using the “medium” or “large” redistribution matrix file for spectral fitting (see Data Reduction Guide), observers may notice that the soft energy band has poor residuals.
+When using the “medium” or “large” redistribution matrix file for spectral fitting (see Data Reduction Guide), observers may notice that the soft energy band has poor residuals.
 The extra-large file that includes the electron-loss continuum makes spectral fitting take significantly longer and is primarily used as a final step to check or refine results rather than for initial fitting.

 Fourthly, observations during the Performance Verification phase revealed that, in some point sources, the spectrum extracted from the outer ring of Resolve pixels has a modestly different broadband shape from the inner-ring spectrum.
 The difference does not appear to be explained by dust halos, nor is it clearly from an anomaly in the instrument.
 As with the other issues with response generation, until this issue is better understood users should expect systematic differences in flux between subarrays or in comparison with other X-ray instruments.
 This effect does not impact the measurement of line energy or broadening.